 Available for purchase November 23, 2017

 URGENT ANNOUCEMENT: We are experiencing some technical issues with our online payment system.
-If you make an online application and DO NOT receive a confirmation email please email email@example.com who will confirm whether your application has been received.
+If you made an online application and DID NOT receive a confirmation email please email firstname.lastname@example.org who will confirm whether your application has been received.

 Increasingly, development implementing organisations are using complexity-aware, learning-based approaches to design and drive their monitoring and evaluation (M&E) systems.
 This enables practitioners to better understand how change actually happens and impact is achieved in real time in complex social change contexts – so as to use M&E to fuel impact.
 There is also growing awareness of the need for downward accountability and supporting greater feedback from those engaging in interventions to those designing and funding them.

 Participatory processes can provide practitioners with key insights into how the changes they desire to support (the impact sought) unfolds through the experiences of those engaged directly in the change processes – often the most marginalised populations we all seek to serve.
 Unlike linear M&E systems whose indicators tend to speak largely to upward accountability demand, participatory methods are widely recognised for their ability to deeply engage stakeholders at all levels.

 This course builds on the deep historical experience with participatory methods that IDS has pioneered and nurtured, and shares new frontier methods for quality implementation of participatory processes at scale (with large numbers of people and across broader geographical space) to support learning focused and complexity-aware M&E systems.

 "It’s time we connected up participatory and systemic approaches to M&E, this powerful combination has the potential to seriously deepen our understanding of how change actually happens!"
 (Marina Apgar, Course Convenor)